-To place people and supportive institutions at the centre of land management and development processes, an integrated multistakeholder approach was developed some 25 years ago in the aftermath of the 1992 Rio Conference on Environment and Development (Hemmati 2002).
+The scenarios were presented to inform local people and authorities about the consequences of their current activities for the future.
+Thus, all stakeholders, from smallholders to the responsible politician, could see the potential outcome of current land use as well as being able to 'interpret' the very different scenarios as options from which they could choose.
+With the help of the storylines and the scenarios they could 'look' into possible future development of their community, better understand possible effects on the entire Amazon and impacts on the world climate, as well as learn about sustainable (or unsustainable) development pathways for their region. management and development processes, an integrated multistakeholder approach was developed some 25 years ago in the aftermath of the 1992 Rio Conference on Environment and Development (Hemmati 2002).
 For research, this meant not only a multidisciplinary approach across all involved scientific disciplines, but a transdisciplinary approach, where potential practical users of the research results are included throughout the whole development process of the research project.
 This means that end-use stakeholders need to be included in the set-up of the project (cocreation and co-design), actively involved in the process of conducting the research work (co-production), and installed, ideally as lead partners, for communication and dissemination of results (co-dissemination).